Lead and Copper Rule: What You Need to Know

 What is the Lead and Copper Rule?

-The Lead and Copper Rule (40 CFR Part 141 Subpart 1) is part of the National Primary Drinking Water Regulations under the Safe Drinking Water Act.
+The EPA's Lead and Copper Rule (40 CFR Part 141 Subpart 1) is part of the National Primary Drinking Water Regulations under the Safe Drinking Water Act.
 The rule governs 68,000 public water systems across the United States, and has created provisions to help reduce lead and copper throughout community water systems.
 While the goals of this statute are in good faith, there are several loopholes, exemptions, and regulatory flaws that don’t necessarily prioritize human health.
 The most obvious and deceptive flaw being the 90th percentile rule.
 Only the 90th percentile of users must meet the EPA threshold of 15 parts per billion ( 0.015mg/L ) for lead and 1.3mg/L 1.3 parts per billion (1.3mg/L) for copper.
 This means that 10% of users can be in exceedance of the threshold and still be in compliance with the law.

 What are the Sampling Requirements Under the Lead and Copper Rule?

-There are many other components of the Lead and Copper Rule that leave users confused about what’s in their water.
+There are many other components of the EPA's Lead and Copper Rule that leave users confused about what’s in their water.
 The most profoundly disappointing part of the Lead and Copper Rule is the municipal sampling requirements.
 The sampling protocol requires municipalities to collect a set number of residential samples, rather than a percentage of households within a community.
 For example, if a public water system services 100,000 people, they are only required to collect 100 samples, rather than a percentage of the total population.
 Municipalities that have 10,000-100,000 residents are required to collect 60 samples and municipalities with 3,301-10,000 residents are only required to collect 40 samples.
 Houses built before 1986, (when the use of household lead pipes became illegal), were most likely built with lead infrastructure.
 Moral of the story, very few households are made aware of lead contamination.
 Additionally, a public water system servicing less than 50,000 people can be eligible for “reduced monitoring” which decreases the number of samples required to collect.
 Reduced monitoring means that municipalities are only required to collect residential tap water samples once every 3 years.
 Systems that service 3,300 or fewer people can receive a waiver from the state allowing them to test for lead and copper once every 9 years.
 9 years is an extremely long time.
 Lead concentrations can change overnight, especially if source water or corrosion control measures change.

 Who Regulates Lead In Drinking Water?

-Municipalities must disclose information about their drinking water to State officials and residents in the form of annual Consumer Confidence Reports.
+Municipalities must disclose information about lead and copper in their drinking water to State officials and residents in the form of annual Consumer Confidence Reports.
 In 2007, revisions were made to the statute that sought to improve transparency between local, state, and federal agencies.
-The 2007 revisions to the Lead and Copper Rule require municipalities to notify either state or federal agencies if they have plans to change their treatment methods/source water, or anything else that might in any way increase the corrosion potential of lead (sound familiar?).
+The 2007 revisions to the EPA's Lead and Copper Rule require municipalities to notify either state or federal agencies if they have plans to change their treatment methods/source water, or anything else that might in any way increase the corrosion potential of lead (sound familiar?).
 The head agency is then required to approve these changes before they are implemented.
 Through this revision, municipal water providers must also notify residents about changes that may affect lead levels.
 The 2015 lead crisis in Flint, Michigan often comes to mind when cooperative federalism matters are being discussed.
 It’s important to note that Flint occurred after this revision.
 Protocols were in place, and still regulatory agencies failed to communicate.

 How Are Water Samples Collected and Tested For Lead?